Everything You Need to Know About Hiking Huayna Picchu

 We honestly cannot reiterate enough how dangerous it is to hike Huayna Picchu.
 Just like the Inca trail, the Waynapicchu trail is also built by the Incas, so the rocks vary in size and are sometimes unstable.
 Different from hiking the Inca trail, it is not required to have a guide.
-However, if you are an unexperienced hiker, we highly recommend you do hire a private guide.
+However, if you are an inexperienced hiker, we highly recommend you do hire a private guide.

 The one hour trek to the top of Huayna Picchu is a very steep and narrow path.
 When we say steep, we mean almost vertical!
 There were plenty of times when we were climbing up the trail on all four.
 (If you plan to bring your GoPro, you will need a harness or head strap).
 When we say narrow, we mean everyone hikes one by one behind each other.
 For at least half of the hike, there is no space to pass anyone by, so hiking Huayna Picchu is all about being slow and steady.

-In addition to the steep and narrow trail, during most of the hike to Huayna Picchu, you will either have the mountain side or a steel rail to help give you support.
+In addition to the steep and narrow trail, during most of the hike to Huayna Picchu, you will either have the mountainside or a steel rail to help give you support.
 Furthermore, there will also be moments when you literally have no support.
 So, one slip can have you falling into the Urubamba River.
 We wish we were exaggerating, but we are not.
 We want to be clear that this hike is not for everyone.

 Huayna Picchu Stairs of Death

 The Stairs of Death are not for the faint of heart.
 Huayna Picchu is not only one of the most dangerous hikes in the world, but it also has one of the most dangerous stairs in the world.
 The name says it all, “Stairs of Death”.
-Though there are no official report of any deaths on these stairs, they are certainly scary enough to be named death.
+Though there is no official report of any deaths on these stairs, they are certainly scary enough to be named death.
 Huayna Picchu’s Stairs of Death are near the very end of the hike.
 If you thought the hike was steep before, think again.

 Visitors must use both their hands and feet to help them trek up the Stairs of Death.
 For those daring, you can try and hike up using only their two feet, but better to be safe than sorry.
 As long as you stay focus and take your time, you will be okay.
 The good news is that you only need to ascend up the Stairs of Death.
 Once you make it to the top of Huayna Picchu, there is another path to descend down and connect you to the main trail.